If you’ve been on the hunt for the best violin microphone, I’m happy to say I can help you.

 Have you ever mic’d up your violin and noticed it sounded a bit muddy or confused?

 Cardioid polar patterns essentially stop this from happening.
 Because this mic clips on right next to your F holes, it picks up a really true sound.

 The easiest way to describe it is that your violin will still sound very much acoustic, just amplified in all the right ways.
 This mic also has an extended frequency response which means it provides a really rounded sound.

 It pickups your violins upper register really well so the transition between low and high notes is very even.

 Hardware & Mounting

 I love that the Pro-35 clips straight onto my violin, it’s much easier than having to stay perfectly positioned in-front of a standalone mic on stage.
-It’s also shock resistant so if you’re like me and you’re not a fan of standing still, you’ll love this guy.
+It’s also shock resistant so if you’re like me and you’re not a fan of standing still, you’ll love this microphone.

 I know the idea of clipping something to your violin might give you heart palpitations, but don’t worry, it’s super gentle.